DETAILED ACTION

 Claim(s) 16 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Aghnides (2,962,225) in view of Tasi (2007/0196177), further in view of Zhou (2014/0300010)

-Regarding claim 16, Aghnides shows a sanitary insert part (fig 1), comprising: a housing (18, 17, 21) having a downstream side (bottom), an upstream side (top), and an interior space (inside of 21), the housing comprising an outlet structure (12) formed on the downstream side of the housing, the housing further comprising a connecting element (19) formed on the housing, wherein the connecting element runs through the interior space of the housing (fig 1), wherein a thickening (20) is formed on the connecting element; and an upstream screen (the upper screen 7 is upstream to the lower screen 7) arranged on the upstream side of the housing (upstream screen 7 is above the lowest downstream part of the housing (fig 1), wherein the thickening formed on the connecting element is configured to be inserted through an opening defined by the upstream screen (fig 1)
+Regarding claim 16, Aghnides shows a sanitary insert part (fig 1), comprising: a housing (18, 17, 21) having a downstream side (bottom), an upstream side (top), and an interior space (inside of 21), the housing comprising an outlet structure (12) formed on the downstream side of the housing, the housing further comprising a connecting element (19) formed on the housing, wherein the connecting element runs through an entire axial length of an interior space of the housing (fig 1) from the downstream side to the upstream side (element 18 extend from the upstream to the downstream side of the housing space inside element 21), wherein a thickening (20) is formed on the connecting element; and an upstream screen (the upper screen 7 is upstream to the lower screen 7) arranged on the upstream side of the housing (upstream screen 7 is above the lowest downstream part of the housing (fig 1), wherein the thickening formed on the connecting element is configured to be inserted through an opening defined by the upstream screen (fig 1)

 But fails to disclose that the upstream screen is configured to be snap-fitted to the outlet structure via a snap-action connection produced by an interaction of the thickening formed on the connecting element